mattmcspirit/azurestack/README.md

 * Deployment of a MySQL 5.7 hosting server on Ubuntu Server 16.04 LTS
 * Deployment of a SQL Server 2017 hosting server on Ubuntu Server 16.04 LTS
 * Adding SQL Server & MySQL hosting servers to Resource Providers including SKU/Quotas
+* Set new default Quotas for MySQL, SQL Server, Compute, Network, Storage and Key Vault
 * App Service prerequisites installation (SQL Server and Standalone File Server)
 * App Service Resource Provider sources download and certificates generation
 * App Service Service Principal Created (for Azure AD and ADFS)
-* Set new default Quotas for MySQL, SQL Server, Compute, Network, Storage and Key Vault
+* Grants App Service Service Principal Admin Consent (for Azure AD)
-* Generate output text file for use in the next steps of App Service configuration.
+* Automates deployment of the App Service using dynamically constructed JSON
+* Cleans up download folder to ensure clean future runs
-* Transcript Log for Errors and Troubleshooting
+* Transcript Log for errors and troubleshooting
 * Progress Tracking and rerun reliability with ConfigASDkProgress.csv file

-It's important to note, that the ConfigASDK.ps1 script cannot automate everything today.
-The App Service installation, for instance, cannot be automated today however, the script completes with an output text file, that can be used to populate the App Service installer, to streamline deployment of the App Service.
-Future versions may automatically install the App Service.
+* Stores script output in a ConfigASDKOutput.txt, for future reference

 Additionally, if you encounter an issue, try rerunning the script with the same command you used to run it previously.
 The script is written in such a way that it shouldn't try to rerun previously completed steps.